RuchiMD/disasterResponseNLP/README.md

 In this project, I am trying to predict the disaster category of a message.
 The dataset includes messages and their broad genres.
 It also includes 36 category lables for each message.

 ##How to run the Python scripts and web app
+Dependencies:
+pandas
+sqlalchemy
+matplotlib
+nltk
+sklearn

-FOr data preparation:
+For data preparation:
 python ./dataPrep/process_data.py disaster_messages.csv disaster_categories.csv data.db

-FOr generating model classifier: python ./trainClassifier/train_classifier.py ../data/data.db model_recent.pkl')
+For generating model classifier: python ./trainClassifier/train_classifier.py ../data/data.db model_recent.pkl')

 For running the web app: